BIOL-F4005 / VUB 4018749FNR

 • Exam second session (August/September) : please sign up for the day of exam at your secretariat, or with the class responsible who will interact over this with the lecturer.
 Exams take place individually at 30'-intervals between students.

-All course material should be downloaded through your e-learning platform :
+All course material and instructions for the group assignment (Mangal Role-Play Simulation) should be downloaded through your e-learning platform :

 Université Virtuelle (ULB) : http://uv.ulb.ac.be/